getodk/docs/odk1-src/form-question-types.rst

 .. _or-other:

-Including "other" as an option
+Including "other" as a choice
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 On the **survey** sheet, in the :th:`type` column,